stepkka/unity-mergetool/README.md

 2. Change the **Version Control mode to Visible Meta Files** and the **Asset Serialization mode to Force Text**, like shown in the picture. <br/>
 ![](images/project-settings.png)

+3. If the project is already in git, commit ProjectSettings/EditorSettings.asset file.

 ## How to use